JcxAu/ReptilePy/README.md

   - [License](#license)

 ## Install
-   - Installing this web crawler in the environment of Python 38.
+   - Installing this crawler in the environment of Python 38.
-   - You should install the Requests, Pillow, and bs4 libraries first.
+   - You should install the requests, pillow, and bs4 libraries first.

 ## Usage
-  - Main.py is the main entry point for web crawlers.
+  - Main.py is the main entry point for the crawler.
   - Initial support for Chinese and English.
   - The initial interface is Simplified Chinese.
   - Can change the language of the program.
 Just find the 「语言」 option.